oracle/terraform-provider-oci/website/docs/d/core_private_ip.html.markdown

 	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the address is from the range specified by the `cidrBlock` attribute for the VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 	Example: `10.0.3.3`
+* `ip_state` - State of the IP address.
+If an IP address is assigned to a VNIC it is ASSIGNED, otherwise it is AVAILABLE.
 * `is_primary` - Whether this private IP is the primary one on the VNIC.
 Primary private IPs are unassigned and deleted automatically when the VNIC is terminated.
 Example: `true`
-* `is_reserved` - true if the IP is reserved and can exist detached from vnic
+* `lifetime` - Lifetime of the IP address.
+There are two types of IPv6 IPs:
+	* Ephemeral
+	* Reserved
+* `route_table_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the route table the IP address or VNIC will use.
+For more information, see [Source Based Routing](https://docs.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#Overview_of_Routing_for_Your_VCN__source_routing).
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the VNIC is in.

 	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the `subnetId` is null.